Things to do in Nisyros: a practical guide to the volcanic island

 What to buy in Nisyros?

-In Nisyros, you can buy traditional handmade products, like a cherry tomato sweet or Kanelada, a drink made of cinnamon.
-Moreover, the traditional Nisyrian raki called Koukouzina is very popular among travelers.
-Finally, you can find volcanic products like shampoos and face creams.
+In Nisyros, you can buy traditional handmade products, like cherry tomato sweets or Kanelada, a cinnamon drink.
+Moreover, the traditional Nisyrian raki, Koukouzina, is very popular among travelers.
+Finally, you can find volcanic products, such as shampoos and face creams.

 The best store in Mandraki for traditional Nisyrian products belongs to Eirini Sakkali.
 You can see Eirini’s shop on Google Maps here.